titaneric/trafficModel/README.md

 # Abstract
 This is the traffic model built by Python.

-The model is based on [Intelligent Driver Model](https://en.wikipedia.org/wiki/Intelligent_driver_model), and most of class design is referenced by volkhin's [RoadTrafficSimulator](https://github.com/volkhin/RoadTrafficSimulator).
+The model is based on [Intelligent Driver Model](https://en.wikipedia.org/wiki/Intelligent_driver_model), and most of class designs are referenced by volkhin's [RoadTrafficSimulator](https://github.com/volkhin/RoadTrafficSimulator) and movsim's [traffic-simulation-de](https://github.com/movsim/traffic-simulation-de).
 # Operation
 Double clicking on the grid can create intersection.